bennorth/pytch/doc/pytch/about.md

 ## Status

-The implementation is at the prototype stage; we would very much welcome feedback!
+The implementation is at the prototype stage.
+We would very much welcome feedback from people with experience of both Scratch and Python, particularly those involved in education!

 ## Author information